jasonchandler3245643/StatsProjectTwo/Part 1/Using Octave/README.md

 Java was not difficult, but it took a while despite all my experience with it. \
 Octave was really simple to pick up and get right to graping basic functions.

+## Contents:
+1. BasicOctavePractice: My initial Octave practice program
+2. BasicOctavePracticeOutput: A picture of my initial practice graphs
+3. PlotSaltSmooth: Octave program for plotting, salting, and smoothing
+4. PlotSaltSmoothOutput: A picture of the PlotSaltSmooth graphs.

 ## What I learned:
 1. Other languages may be more effective at something
 2. I have the tools to find such languages and learn to use them